How does wireless charging work?

 Can I charge my smartphone wirelessly?

-Today, over 40 models of phones with wireless charging included are in the market.
+Today, over a 100 models of phones with wireless charging compatibility are in the market.
 If you want to find out if your phone has wireless charging included, first check to see if your phone supports the Qi technology.

 Wireless charging available for Apple iPhone